-The Patient Safety and Quality Improvement Act was enacted to a law in July 2005, and the Final Rule, "Patient Safety and Quality Improvement", was issued in November 2008.
+The Patient Safety and Quality Improvement Act was enacted in July 2005, and the Final Rule, "Patient Safety and Quality Improvement," was issued in November 2008.
 The Final Rule established a process for designating and creating patient safety work product (PSWP) allowing providers the ability to confidentially report PSWP to Patient Safety Organizations (PSOs).
 PSWP encompasses any data, reports, records, memoranda, analyses, and written or oral statements that could improve patient safety, quality, or outcomes.
-PSOs are encouraged to submit two types of data to the Patient Safety Organization Privacy Protection Center (PSOPPC): patient safety event and PSO Profile data.
+PSOs are encouraged to submit two types of data to the Patient Safety Organization Privacy Protection Center (PSOPPC): patient safety concern and PSO Profile data.

 On an annual basis, PSOs submit the PSO Profile form which provides Agency for Healthcare Research and Quality (AHRQ) and the Department of Health and Human Services (HHS) information regarding the types of health care providers, settings, and reports for which PSOs conduct patient safety activities.

-Data Submission overview for Common Formats - Community Pharmacy Version 1.0 , Common Formats - Hospital Version 1.1 and Common Formats - Hospital Version 1.2 describe the steps necessary for a Patient Safety Organization (PSO) or vendor to complete the steps necessary to submit patient safety events to the PSOPPC and to the Network of Patient Safety Databases (NPSD).
+Data Submission overview for Common Formats - Community Pharmacy Version 1.0 , Common Formats - Hospital Version 1.2 and Common Formats - Hospital Version 2.0 describe the steps necessary for a Patient Safety Organization (PSO) or vendor to submit patient safety concerns to the PSOPPC and to the Network of Patient Safety Databases (NPSD).

 PSE Data Submission Process Overview Posted on: 05/14/2014, 201 KB